aymericbeaumet/blog/_posts/2021-02-13-prevent-chromedp-chromium-zombie-processes-from-stacking.md

 ```

 This does exactly what we want: it kills all the Chromium processes that have
-been started by the Go process, without impacting any other Chromium process
+been started by the Go process without impacting any other Chromium process that
-that would be running on your machine.
-This is simple, elegant and works on all
+would be running on your machine.
+This is simple, elegant, and works on all
 POSIX systems.
 It also has the advantage of being transposable to any other
 stack you use.
 Bingo!

 ## Conclusion

 You might be wondering: was it worth digging all the way through considering you
-already had a working solution from the get go?
+already had a working solution from the get-go?
 That's a good point.
-Well,
+Well, first
-first it was not really working the way I expected it to.
-And second, I strongly
+it was not working the way I expected it to.
+And second, I strongly believe our
-believe our knowledge is always (and will always be) shallow, which makes me
+knowledge is always (and will always be) shallow, which makes me strive to take
-strive to take the time to dig deeper whenever I have the opportunity.
+the time to dig deeper whenever I have the opportunity.

 It is enjoyable how sometimes a simple problem will challenge you on something
 you thought was well inside your comfort zone.